crcarrano/DZgameEngine/README.md

 classes by the mean of wrappers to the actual graphical interface.

 The engine also supports a state machine, which states can represent specific scenarios of the game or game levels.
-Support will also be provided to play music and sounds, and to access external I/O resources, like keyboard, mouse, joystick, touch screen, and so forth.
+Support is also provided to play music and sounds, and to access external I/O resources, like keyboard, mouse, joystick, touch screen, and so forth.

 In order to achieve the best performance, the game engine tries to avoid as much a possible the use of C++ libraries.
 Instead, the engine provides its own classes for data manipulation and other necessities, that are designed for speed and not for generalized usage.
+At the same time the data manipulation classes provide a mean for understanding the theory behind the concepts of data manipulation and storage/retrieval.

-For further information, please visit http://www.dazzlingsolutions.com.
+Further information is also available on http://www.dazzlingsolutions.com.

 =========================================================================
 # Coding style requirements to write code for DZgameEngine